Having some sales problems?

 11. Problem: Poor Post-Sale Support Hinders Customer Lifetime Value (LTV).

 Customers are most motivated right after they buy from you.
-They want to give you the benefit of the doubt, justifying their purchase decision.
+They at their most likely to want to give you the benefit of the doubt to justify their purchase decision.
 While many sales pros move on at this point, it is a terrible time to leave new customers feeling abandoned.

 Solution

-You work hard to build rapport with customers; now use it.
-Check in after a week and again after a month to make sure that things are going smoothly.
+You worked hard to build rapport with your prospects to turn them into customers; now use it.
+Check-in after a week and again after a month to make sure that things are going smoothly.
 If you’re not the expert who can solve their problems, put them in touch with that person.
 Stay friends now to avoid sales problems later!

 12. Problem: Referral Business Is Low Despite Satisfied Customers.

-Referral business is a terrific asset, particularly in B2B.
+Referral business is a terrific asset, both in B2B and B2C settings.
 It can reduce your cost per customer acquisition and give you a steady stream of customers with shorter cycle times.
 But, mysteriously, referrals can fail to show up even if your current customers are happy.

 Solution

 Remember, people don’t usually take the action you want unless you make the next step clear.
-It’s true on your website – remember calls to action – and true here.
-Find creative ways to incentivize and motivate referrals, such as special pricing.
+It’s true on your website or in your direct communications with them.
+Creating some calls to action for customer referral offers and working them into your marketing and sales content can be immensely useful for generating referral business.
+Find creative ways to incentivize and motivate referrals, such as special pricing, customer shout-outs, and non-monetary rewards.

 13. Problem: Unsatisfied Customers Are Causing Negative Online Buzz.